 “Monet, Monet, Monet, must be funny...”
 Places At Barberini Museum, Potsdam

 (Potsdam.)
 The Barberini invited, and everybody came.
-We’ve hardly seen any art related press conference in Berlin that crowded before, so crowded in fact, that WUUHAAA!... oh, excuse me – sorry, what? no, not “Wuhan”! just sneezing, all good, please calm down!... where was I again?
-Oh yes, so many people came, they even had to move the breakfast buffet – press conferences at Barberini are always slightly more popular than elsewhere – out of the auditorium, and into the corridor.
+We’ve hardly seen an art related press conference in Berlin that crowded before, so crowded in fact, that WUUHAAA!... oh, excuse me – sorry, what? no, not “Wuhan”! just sneezing, all good, please calm down!... where was I again?
+Oh yes, so many people came, they even had to move the breakfast buffet – press conferences at Barberini are always more popular than elsewhere – out of the auditorium, and into the corridor.
 But who would expect anything else with a brand-new Monet exhibition?
-The French impressionist is a member of that highly exclusive circle of Greats that draw the masses and experts alike, because their greatness is obvious even to the most uncultured layers of populace, and also because everybody “knows” this, and them.
+The French impressionist is a member of that highly exclusive circle of Greats that draw the masses and experts alike because their greatness is obvious even to the most uncultured layers of populace, and also because everybody “knows” this, and them.
 Does indeed, from posters, TV, and the dutifully endured museum visit on family holidays.
 A private club of artists that otherwise include van Gogh, Dali, Picasso, Warhol, and hardly anybody else.
-A new, and huge, Monet exhibition in not-Berlin-but-Potsdam, that’s certainly something everybody wants to know about!
+A new, and huge, Monet exhibition in not-Berlin-but-Potsdam, that’s certainly something people want to know about!
 Maybe even visit, at least those who have been planning a trip to Berlin anyway – suburban Potsdam will be a busy place for months to come!

 Before we talk about the exhibition, let‘s stay a little more with the gossip, and the words of the - maybe wise, but certainly: - wealthy; admit, you want it too!
 Alright then, here we go: Mr Plattner fervently condemned the “tearing apart of collections in auctions”, at which point you shouldn’t exactly wonder, how and where he’s bought his treasures, and what would have been the alternative; then once again related how he came about to have this mansion in the “rebuilt” city centre of the former residence town Potsdam restored, assuring that every single part is made from the same materials as used in the historic original.
 Copy and paste indeed...
 Nevermind his previous rebuttal of auctions, the donor actually likes to elaborate on his market activities, commenting on “recent rumours surrounding the auction of a Monet at a new record price, that work having gone to Germany, and even that I had bought it - which is false! ...
 It was the Hasso Plattner Foundation.”
 (Meules/Haystacks, 1890, 111 Million Euros May 2019 at Sotheby’s London – that’s the kind of hard facts all those media types came for, this you can sell even to a rather uncultivated people like the Germans!)
 Belonging to a series of haystack portraits two more of which already belong to the same collection, it’s not a particularly iconic Monet, and honestly: the writer of these lines wouldn’t spend a tenth of that sum on it (if only Euro Millions showed some effort, finally).
 It’s alright, yet there are so many better Monets, not least at Barberini today. ...Saying this: About one quarter of the 130 works on show are the same collector’s - or his foundation’s – property, meaning he already owns those, potentially, more impressive Monets, and still got so much money left.
 Mr Plattner personally followed that auction, via telephone and web, and did all the bidding himself (so much for “it was the foundation”), then decided to surpass his previously self-set limit by some pity tens of millions the moment he learned, the most active competing bidder would take it to China. – Maybe, we can imagine the situation like when we catch ourselves in the supermarket having contemplated for the past ten minutes whether we‘d better buy the trademark organic yoghurt, or the no-name discounter variant – everybody in his right mind will simply shrug: “wtf, ’tis only twenty cents!”